Search

 By now you may be pretty familiar with a 401(k), the employer-sponsored retirement plan that houses investments you fund through payroll deductions.
 But how much do you know about its younger cousin—the Roth 401(k)?
 It's another kind of perk offered by many organizations in the for-profit sector.

-Do you have to choose between a pre-tax or post-tax contributions?
+Do you have to choose between a traditional or Roth 401(k)?

 If your company offers both kinds of 401(k)s, here's some great news: You can allocate some money to both types of account at any proportion you choose, within contribution limits of course.

 Contributing to both a Roth and traditional 401(k) could be a smart strategy if you're looking for tax diversification, a key factor in retirement income planning.
-Making investment decisions with taxes in mind could increase the amount of money you have access to in your golden years and allow you to make a greater impact with your savings.
+Making investment decisions with taxes in mind could increase the amount of money you have access to in retirement and allow you to make a greater impact with your savings.

 Rules around Roth 401(k) withdrawals

 Perhaps right now you're more concerned with contributions than withdrawals.
-That's absolutely understandable, but there are a few things you should know about making withdrawals as you work toward retirement and begin planning your golden years.
+However, there are a few things you should know about making withdrawals as you work toward retirement.

 For one, plan to keep your dollars in a Roth 401(k) over the long term.
-It doesn't have the kind of flexibility that brokerage accounts do to take out your money whenever you feel like it.
+It doesn't have the kind of flexibility that brokerage accounts do to take out your money as needed.

-Withdrawals of contributions and earnings are only tax-free and penalty-free if your Roth 401(k) is at least five years old and one of the following requirements is met:
+Withdrawals of earnings are only tax-free and penalty-free if your Roth 401(k) is at least five years old and one of the following requirements is met:

 • You're at least age 59½